icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 id -g icub
 ```

-Add the icub user to the sudoers group, by editing in `/etc/group` the following line
+Add the icub user to the sudoers group, as follows

-`sudo:x:27:icub`
+`sudo usermod -aG sudo icub`

 # Required and useful Packages